Exploit And Vulnerability Intelligence

 Overview

-VulnCheck Exploit & Vulnerability Intelligence is an autonomous system that tracks dozens of vendor and government advisories, and then marries that data with best-in-class exploit intel from VulnCheck.
-When it comes to CVE records published by NIST in the Nationality Vulnerability Database (NVD), there is often a lag associated with publication.
-VulnCheck Explloit & Vulnerability Intelligence monitors far more sources than just the NVD, allowing organizations to get a heads up on future CVEs ahead of their publication by NIST in the NVD.
+VulnCheck Exploit & Vulnerability Intelligence is an autonomous system that tracks hundreds of vendor and government advisories, and then marries that data with best-in-class exploit intel from VulnCheck.
+When it comes to CVE records published by NIST in the National Vulnerability Database (NVD), there is often a lag associated with publication.
+VulnCheck Exploit & Vulnerability Intelligence monitors far more sources than just the NVD, allowing organizations to get a heads up on future CVEs ahead of their publication by NIST in the NVD.

 Example Root Cause: CVE Numbering Authority (CNA) Publication